rifqiharrys/sdb_gui/README.md

 # Satellite Derived Bathymetry (SDB) GUI
+Mainly, there are two methods to create a bathymetric prediction using satellite imagery.
+Two of which are analytical method and empirical method.
+The former predict depth using water body properties and calculate depth using some formula and those properties as variable input.
+The latter predict depth using depth training samples and fit the sample into some model and predict the depth using the model based on the depth sample training.

 This is a GUI to make a bathimetric prediction using satellite imagery and some depth samples corresponding to the imagery.
 If you wish to use the GUI, please download the latest [release](https://github.com/rifqiharrys/sdb_gui/releases).
 Or if you want to run the source code (`sdb_gui.py`) instead, please install `python 3.6.x` and the following libraries first:

 1. [Numpy](https://numpy.org/)